 Our credit agreement, as amended, provides for an initial aggregate commitment amount of \$200 million, with a sublimit for the issuance of letters of credit of up to \$5.0 million and a sublimit for swing line loans of up to \$5.0 million and matures on December 31, 2025 (the "2019 Amended Credit Agreement").
 Our 2019 Amended Credit Agreement is unconditionally guaranteed by us and all existing and subsequently acquired controlled domestic subsidiaries.
 It is also collateralized by a first priority, perfected security interest in, and mortgages on, substantially all of our tangible assets.
 The 2019 Amended Credit Agreement contains operating financial restrictions and covenants, including liens, limitations on indebtedness, fundamental changes, limitations on guarantees, limitations on sales of assets and sales of receivables, dividends, distributions and other restricted payments, transactions with affiliates, prepayment of indebtedness and limitations on loans and investments in each case subject to certain exceptions.
-In addition, the 2019 Amended Credit Agreement contains financial covenants relating to maintaining a maximum senior secured leverage ratio of 3.0 to 1.0, as defined in the 2019 Amended Credit Agreement.
+In addition, the 2019 Amended Credit Agreement.
 The restrictions and covenants in the 2019 Amended Credit Agreement, as well as those contained in any future debt financing agreements that we may enter into, may restrict our ability to finance our operations and engage in, expand or otherwise pursue our business activities and strategies.
 Our ability to comply with these covenants and restrictions may be affected by events beyond our control, and breaches of these covenants and restrictions could result in a default under the loan agreement and any future financing agreements that we may enter into.